 Finding the right electrical components to complete your project is not always an easy task.
 We placed all our electrical parts into convenient categories in order to make finding the right part as easy as possible.
 Sometimes you may not know which type of switch or breaker will work best in a given situation.
 We’ve done our best to answer some of the most common questions we receive from our customers.
 Our hope is that this information helps you in choosing the right electrical part for your project.
 Take a quick look below as we give a brief description of each style of electrical part we carry.

-Fuses and Fuse Blocks – Fuses are electrical components designed to protect electrical systems.
+Fuses are electrical components designed to protect electrical systems.
 Similar to breakers, they are an intentional weak point designed to protect equipment from power surges.
 Even though fuses have to be replaced each time, they take up much less space than a breaker would.
-When surface area is limited, fuses are the smart choice.
+When the available surface area is limited, fuses are the smart choice.

-Enclosures and Boxes – Protecting your electrical parts from harsh environments will extend their life.
-Enclosures protect your electrical components from; chemicals, water, dust, oil and more.
+Protecting your electrical parts from harsh environments will extend their life.
+Enclosures protect your electrical components from; chemicals, water, dust, oil, and more.
 They contain gaskets to make them waterproof.
 This way when you mount your sensitive equipment in one of our enclosures or junction boxes, you know that they are safe.
 They are built to protect electrical products from damage due to weather and other hazards.

 What type of switches are available?